Go on to Part Five

 movie theater called the State Theater until its closure in 1970.
 It was unoccupied until this very date when

-dancer followed by a gospel group actually went on
+a male dancer followed by a gospel group actually went

 same two bands at the State Theater back on March 12, 1973 but, as stated